-Drivers in cars, enslaved as they are today to satnavs that choose routes for them to drive along, sometimes break free from the sound of their master’s voice to notice that two houses are slightly different from the others on St. Mark's Road.
-Maybe some notice that the windows are different or perhaps it’s that the front doors are?
-Or maybe that the colour of the brickwork seems slightly fresher than the other houses, which lead off ahead, along the road to come.
+Drivers in cars, enslaved as they are today to satnavs that choose routes for them to drive along, sometimes break free from the sound of their master’s voice to notice that two houses are slightly different from the others on Hales Lane.
+Maybe some notice that there’s a small window, where a front door would be, or perhaps it’s the garage with a black door they see, which stands separate and alone from the house it should be attached to?

-But sometimes, just sometimes, someone is intrigued enough to glance up at their rearview mirror and to take another look back at those two houses again, sitting there on a road which used to be called Hales Lane.
-Looking at those two old brick houses, number twenty-three and number twenty-five, as they continue to wonder to themselves, why are those damned houses so different from the others?
+But sometimes, just sometimes, someone is intrigued enough to glance up at their rearview mirror and take another look back at those two houses again, sitting there on the corner of Hales Lane and Unkett Road.
+Those two old red brick houses, numbered two-hundred and eighty-one and two-hundred and eighty-three respectively, growing smaller in the distance.
+They continue to wonder to themselves: why are those damned houses so damned different from the others?

-As the Japanese envoys, Foreign Minister Mamoru Shigemitsu and Gen. Yoshijiro Umezu signed their names on the Instrument of Surrender, Smethwick, five thousand, nine hundred and thirty-two miles away, was still in darkness, still at sleep.
+As the Japanese envoys, Foreign Minister Mamoru Shigemitsu and Gen. Yoshijiro Umezu signed their names on the Instrument of Surrender, Smethwick was still in darkness, still at sleep.

-Whilst the Second World War would rage on for two thousand, one hundred and ninety-four days, In the Night of the Day, explores just one of those days.
-Told through archival documents, first-person accounts and reimaginings, it focuses on how the world came to touch the lives of so many in Smethwick on that day in ways which still linger and live on.
+The Second World War would rage on for two thousand, one hundred and ninety-four days, yet In the Night of the Day explores just one of those days.
+Told through archival documents, first-person accounts and reimagining, it focuses on the ways the world came to touch the lives of so many in Smethwick and the ways that very touch still lingers and lives on.

 Story coming soon.